dylanavenarius/configure-ad/README.md

 <a href="https://ibb.co/Twgtv8h"><img src="https://i.ibb.co/51RLM8c/Screen-Shot-2023-10-20-at-1-54-54-PM.png" alt="Screen-Shot-2023-10-20-at-1-54-54-PM" border="0" /></a>
 </p>
 <p>
 To setup your resources in Azure, first create the Domain Controller VM with a Windows Server image application.
-Next, create the Client VM with a Windows 10 OS and make sure you use the same resource group and Vnet that was created in step one during the creation the the Domain Controller.
+Next, create the Client VM with a Windows 10 OS and make sure you use the same resource group and Vnet that was created in step one during the creation the the Domain Controller (you can check the topology with Network Watcher).
 To ensure both run smoothly, select a VM size of at least 2 vcpus.
 </p>
 <br />